elplatt/repsci/Readme.md

     filename = exp.get_filename('output.csv')
     with open(filename, "wb") as f:
         f.write("Hello, World\n")

+The state of python's random number generator is stored in `random_state.bin` in pickle format.
+This state can be used to reproduce the output of randomized scripts.

 The Experiment constructor also has some optional parameters:
 * `config`: a configparser object, which will exported to the output directory.